abkruse/nerd_dating/README.md

 Your task is to use build a front end application with AngularJS that uses this API.

-If you'd like to run the server locally during development, follow the instructions [here](https://github.com/gSchool/galvanize-student-apis/tree/master/server/gdating).

-Note: your final deployed version must use the API hosted on heroku linked above.

 ---

 ### Acceptance Criteria